crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/parsing-exercises.md

 * [**Mermaid** Markdown](https://mermaid.js.org){:target="_blank"} to produce free online flowcharts
 * [AustLII **DataLex** ylegis and yscript](https://datalex.org){:target="_blank"} to produce free online consultations
 * **Excel** spreadsheets - to demonstrate what can be done by carving the original text into chunks in cells which are then used in Excel's IF formula - see our working examples in the **"Spreadsheets if-then"** folder in our ["Parsing exercises" stream](https://osf.io/qg4pb/){:target="_blank"} on OSF
-* we would like to have versions in other more sophisticated systems like L4 from Singapore Management University and Blawx from Jason Morris - watch this space
+* we would like to have versions in other more sophisticated systems like [L4](https://l4-documentation.readthedocs.io/en/latest/index.html){:target="_blank"} from [Singapore Management University](https://cclaw.smu.edu.sg/about){:target="_blank"} and [Blawx](https://www.youtube.com/@JasonMorrisRTL/){:target="_blank"} from [Jason Morris](https://www.linkedin.com/in/jason-morris-09684023/){:target="_blank"} - watch this space

-The point of capturing the logical structure is to be able to use it in a logical reasoner, which will give answers about what the effect is when the relevant conditions are met, without any AI magic or hallucinations.
+The point of capturing the logical structure is to be able to use it in a logical reasoner, which will give answers about what the effect is when the relevant conditions are met, without any AI hallucinations.

 ## Parsing elements other than if-then - for retrieval
 We are separately also analysing Jersey Laws for significant non-logical structures, starting with -